-In donors where COVID-19 is NOT suspected, probable or confirmed, donation can proceed without prospective NAT being available.
+In donors where COVID-19 is NOT suspected, probable or confirmed, donation can proceed without prospective PCR being available.

-In a suspected case of COVID-19, only proceed to organ retrieval and transplantation once negative NAT results are received.
-Obtain advice from an infectious disease physician if NAT results are negative but there is a strong clinical suspicion of COVID-19 infection and no other cause can be identified.
-If it is not possible to obtain PCR test results, do not proceed in a suspected case.
+In a suspected or probable case of COVID-19, only proceed to organ retrieval and transplantation once negative PCR results are received.
+Obtain advice from an infectious disease physician if PCR results are negative but there is a strong clinical suspicion of COVID-19 infection and no other cause can be identified.